+The observation/relay and exclusive relay transmission direction (utilizing systems 1 and 2 as described as options in Table 6-1) have a noted difference in impact to EESS.
+Considering the observation/relay transmission direction, the interference potential is greater for the EESS passive, and a maximum number of clusters supporting operations in the forward transmission in the immediate adjacent two channels is approximately 4.
+The use of system 1 for the observation/relay appeared to be primarily responsible for the greater interference levels compared to the relay exclusive transmission mode.

-The majority of the contribution to this harmful interference from border surveillance operations comes from non-safety-of-life AMS air-air relay return systems operating immediately adjacent to the EESS (passive) band specifically within 20 MHz of the band edge in order to ensure the protection of the EESS passive service.
+The majority of the contribution to this harmful interference from border surveillance operations comes from non-safety-of-life AMS air-air relay return systems operating immediately adjacent to the EESS (passive) band specifically within 30 MHz of the band edge in order to ensure the protection of the EESS passive service.
+This study found it is therefore necessary to limit the OOB emissions of specifically the return links to -23 dBW/100 MHz in order to ensure the protection of the EESS passive service.

-Data networks above the clouds (operational scenario 6.5)
+Data Networks (operational scenario 6.5)

-The results of section A14.1 indicate that the fourth configuration (operational scenario 6.5, data networks above the clouds) cannot support without imposing harmful interference into the EESS (passive) more than approximately 8 aeronautical platforms operating over inland regions as well as not more than approximately 8 aeronautical platforms operating over oversea (near the shore) regions.
-The study found it is necessary to limit the OOB emissions of the AMS to -19 dBW/100 MHz immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz in order to ensure the protection of the EESS passive service.
+The results of section A14.1 indicate that the fourth configuration (operational scenario 6.5, data networks above the clouds) cannot support without imposing harmful interference into the EESS (passive) more than approximately 4 aeronautical platforms operating over inland regions as well as not more than approximately 4 aeronautical platforms operating over oversea (near the shore) regions.
+The study found it is necessary to limit the OOB emissions of the AMS to -22 dBW/100 MHz immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz in order to ensure the protection of the EESS passive service.

 The majority of the contribution to this harmful interference from data networks above the clouds operations comes from non-safety-of-life AMS air-air relay forward systems operating immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge in order to ensure the protection of the EESS passive service.

+General Remarks

+It appears that ground-air and air-air links with certain system configuration are more impactful to out-of-band interference seen by EESS passive.

+As noted in section A14.1.2, the objective of this study is to determine the maximum density of AMS systems operational near the band edge (within 100 MHz of the edge), which can be supported and simultaneously protecting incumbent EESS systems in the neighbouring band.
+The full deployment of AMS clusters for the various scenarios would likely make use of the 22-22.21 GHz range and some subset of systems could be assigned near the band edge.
+The results of this study indicate that certain AMS scenarios, link modes, or system configurations are less impactful to out-of-band interference seen in the neighbouring segment 22.21-22.31 GHz used by EESS passive service and can therefore allow greater population density of AMS near this segment and should be given preference over the other configurations.
+Conversely, the more impactful configurations/modes in adherence to the indicated power emission limits determined by this study will also help support protection of EESS passive service.

 A14.2 Study B